 4. After 4 minutes, ask them to sit and share what they learned with the group for 1 minute.

 5. Take notes on a whiteboard or large pad.
-Note commonalities and segue into the agenda item you discussed.
+Note commonalities and segue into the agenda item.

-Regular one-on-one interactions like these build relationships between board members, create more thoughtful discussions and support board engagement long term.
+Regular one-on-one interactions like these build relationships between board members, create more thoughtful discussions and support long-term board engagement.

 For solutions delivered to your inbox, sign up for Karen’s CEO Solutions.

 Karen Eber Davis provides customized advising and coaching around nonprofit strategy and board development.
 People leaders hire her to bring clarity to sticky situations, break through barriers that seem insurmountable, and align people for better futures.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.

 If you appreciate these Added Value posts, please consider subscribing.